kgthegreat/protagentic/README.md

 GPL-3.0 License.
 See LICENSE file for details.

 ## Changelog

+### Version 0.2.0 (Code Generation Release)
+- **NEW**: Task execution engine for automated code generation
+- **NEW**: Code quality validation with industry-standard guidelines
+- **NEW**: Multi-language support (JavaScript, Python, Java, Emacs Lisp)
+- **NEW**: Comprehensive test suite generation with edge cases
+- **NEW**: Security vulnerability detection and prevention
+- **NEW**: Integration with build systems and development tools
+- **NEW**: Quality scoring and improvement suggestions
+- Enhanced LLM prompts for better code generation
+- Improved error handling and user feedback
+- Performance optimizations for large codebases

 ### Version 0.1.0 (Initial Release)
 - Core three-phase workflow (requirements → design → tasks)